-The Commission recommends that the district board have procedures in place to determine office closure when weather or other unsafe conditions warrant.
-If office closure is authorized, employees may be granted administrative leave or telework may be authorized by the board in lieu of administrative leave.
-Employees previously scheduled to telework during temporary office closures do not qualify for administrative leave unless they are unable to work from their telework location.
+The district board should have established procedures in place to determine office closure when weather or other unsafe conditions warrant.
+If office closure is authorized by the board, employees may be granted administrative leave.

-Employees that have scheduled annual, sick, or other forms of leave prior to an inclement weather event that causes temporary closure of the district office shall not receive paid administrative leave in lieu of the previously scheduled leave.
+Employees that have scheduled annual, sick, or other forms of leave prior to an inclement weather or unsafe working condition event that causes temporary closure of the district office shall not receive paid administrative leave in lieu of the previously scheduled leave.
 Employees may not accrue compensatory time or additional leave during authorized administrative leave.